PBA Tournament of Champions: History

-In 2011–12, the tournament allowed PBA Regional Tour winners for the first time, even if they had no titles on the PBA Tour, as long as they were PBA members at the time of their Regional title.
+In the 2011 and 2012 Tournament of Champions, the tournament allowed PBA Regional Tour winners for the first time, even if they had no titles on the PBA Tour, as long as they were PBA members at the time of their Regional title.
 These players participated in the initial "Champions" field qualifying to gain a spot in the "Elite" field.
 After 20 games of qualifying, a limited number of Champions field players earned entry into the Elite Field, which consisted of 54 bowlers total (a combination of past PBA Tour champions, top players in Champions field qualifying, plus the previous year's TOC champion).
 All Elite field players cashed a minimum of $2,500.
 After 16 more games in the Cashers' Round, the Top 24 (based on 36 total games) made the round-robin match play.
 The Top 4 match play qualifiers then made the live televised finals.
 Payouts for the TV finals were $250,000 for first, $100,000 for second, $50,000 for third and $40,000 for fourth.
 (See also: PBA Bowling Tour: 2010–11 season.)
 This format was retained for the 2011–12 season, albeit with reduced prize money.

 For the 2018 season, the TOC format changed again.
 With a maximum starting field of 80, up to 70 spots are automatically given to entrants with a National PBA Tour title.
 If the number of entrants tops 70, the list is cut to the most recent title winners, although past winners of the TOC itself retain their automatic entry regardless of when the win occurred.
 Winners of a PBA Regional, PBA50 Tour, PBA50 Regional or PBA Women's Series title must bowl in an 8-game Pre Tournament Qualifier (PTQ) to earn one of the remaining spots in the opening field.
 A minimum of 10 spots are filled from the PTQ, but additional spots are made available if the number of automatic entrants is fewer than 70.
 In 2018, Matt O'Grady became the first player out of the PTQ (with no national PBA Tour titles) to win the Tournament of Champions.